Flynt-251/hexapawn.py/README.md

 - Getting one of your own pieces to the opposite side of the board or;
 - Forcing your opponent into a state where they cannot move, by blocking their pieces.

-This game has around the same gameplay value as tic-tac-toe or rock-paper-scissors, so don't throw out your PS5s and Xboxs just yet...

 ## How does the AI learn?

-Really, the AI picks moves randomly.
-It just changes its probabilites of picking each move as it learns how to play the game.
+In basic terms, the AI picks moves randomly.
+It changes its probabilites of picking each move as it learns how to play the game.
 It is learning by reducing the chance it picks a poor move and increasing the chance it picks a good move.
-Sound underwhelming?
-Likely because it is.
-Clearly, this is a very high-level explanation, so take it with a grain of salt.

-If you want to see this in practice, you should not only try out the Python Program in this repository, but also check out [this video](https://www.youtube.com/watch?v=sw7UAZNgGg8) by Vsauce2, where he does exactly the same thing, but with matchboxes.
-Although, he does play a variant of Hexapawn that he dubs "Shreksapawn", but it plays exactly the same.
-It'll make sense when you watch the video.
-Oddly enough, this is what inspired me to create this program!
+This is a high-level explanation.

 ## How do I use the program?

-Start by clicking the green "Code" button and select "Download ZIP".
-Once downloaded, extract the file contents and execute the [hexapawn.py](hexapawn.py) file (Make sure you have python installed for obvious reasons!).
-You should be greeted to this interface:
+Once you've cloned the repository and ran the app.py file, you should be greeted to this interface:

 ![UI for Windows](assets/readme-images/user-interface.png)